 Interactive REPL

-The CLI includes an interactive mode for exploration:
+The CLI includes an interactive mode:

 $ rerum